chiayucam/ascii_animation/README.md

 ## To do list
-* clean up and refactor messy cody
+* clean up and refactor messy code
 * add option to change display quality of resolution and adjust the fontsize accordingly
 * automatically choose proper resolution ratio according to original video's aspect ratio
 * add audio decoding and playback